 Burdock root possesses antibacterial and anti-fungal properties.
 It supports the liver by detoxifying it and protecting against cellular damage.
 It is also helpful in many skin conditions like psoriasis and acne .

-Sarsaparilla is anti-inflammatory and can remove toxins from body by perspiration due to its diaphoretic property.
-It also helps the liver and acts as diuretic to excrete toxins from body through urine .
+Sarsaparilla is anti-inflammatory and can remove toxins from the body by perspiration due to its diaphoretic property.
+It also helps the liver and acts as a diuretic to excrete toxins from the body through urine .

 Echinacea is an anti-microbial herb that helps boost the immune system and fights ear, nose and throat infections .